 Among her current research projects is a study on the ways in which anti-trafficking policy is made and shaped through narratives of white saviourhood and fantasises of ‘rescue’ (funded by SSHRC), and another that traces how biometric technologies can reinforce existing embodied inequities, especially with regard to race, gender, and disability (with Robert Heynen, funded by SSHRC).

-Some of her recent publications can be found in International Journal of Drug Policy, Qualitative Research, Canadian Journal of Law and Society, Canadian Journal of Criminology and Criminal Justice, Women and Criminal Justice, The Prison Journal, Substance Use & Misuse, Disability & Society, Surveillance & Society, and Theoretical Criminology.
+Some of her recent publications can be found in Journal of Human Trafficking; Crime, Media, Culture; The Prison Journal; International Journal of Drug Policy; Canadian Journal of Law and Society; Canadian Journal of Criminology and Criminal Justice; Women and Criminal Justice; Substance Use & Misuse; Disability & Society; Surveillance & Society; and Theoretical Criminology.

 She is also (co-)editor of six books:

-- Disability (In)Justice: Examining Criminalization in Canada (UBC Press, forthcoming with Kelly Fritsch and Jeffrey Monaghan);
+- Disability Injustice: Confronting Criminalization in Canada (UBC Press, forthcoming with Kelly Fritsch and Jeffrey Monaghan);

 - Making Surveillance States: Transnational Histories, external link (University of Toronto Press, 2019 with Robert Heynen);